-Where the Division is requesting the approval of a Non-Competitive Procurement on the basis that the required goods and services can be supplied only by a particular supplier, Materials Management may require the public issuance of an ACAN to confirm that no competition exists for the specified goods and services before the request can be approved.
+Where the Division is requesting the approval of a Non-Competitive Procurement on the basis that the required Goods, Services, and Construction can be supplied only by a particular supplier, Supply Chain Management may require the public issuance of an ACAN to confirm that no competition exists for the specified Goods, Services and Construction before the request can be approved.

-An ACAN is a public notice indicating to the supplier community that the City intends to award a contract to a pre-identified supplier, believed by the City to be the only one capable of providing the required goods or services.
-The ACAN is intended to allow other suppliers an opportunity to signal their interest in competing for the contract by submitting a statement of capabilities.
+An ACAN is a public notice indicating to the Supplier community that the City intends to award a Contract to a pre-identified Supplier, believed by the City to be the only one capable of providing the required Goods, Services or Construction.
+The ACAN is intended to allow other Suppliers an opportunity to signal their interest in competing for the Contract by submitting a statement of capabilities.

-An ACAN can be used only when there are sufficient grounds for the believe that no competition exists.
-ACANs are not to be used to when it is clear that more than one supplier exists that can provide the required goods or services.
+An ACAN can be used only when there are sufficient grounds for the belief that no competition exists.
+ACANs are not to be used to when it is clear that more than one Supplier exists that can provide the required Goods, Services or Construction.
 An ACAN is not a tool to be used to avoid conducting an Open Competition.

-Where an ACAN is to be issued, Materials Management, with the cooperation and assistance of the Division, will prepare the ACAN using the template in Appendix B. The Division is responsible for providing detailed information regarding the requirements for inclusion in the ACAN.
-Materials Management will post the ACAN on SaskTenders for a minimum time period of 15 calendar days.
+Where an ACAN is to be issued, Supply Chain Management, with the cooperation and assistance of the Division, will prepare the ACAN using the template in Appendix H. The Division is responsible for providing detailed information regarding the requirements for inclusion in the ACAN.
+Supply Chain Management will post the ACAN on SaskTenders for a minimum time period of 15 calendar days.

-Materials Management, with the cooperation and assistance of the Division, will review and asses the Statements of Capabilities received in response to the ACAN.
-If the ACAN process confirms that there is evidence of competition for the goods and services, a competitive bidding process will be required.
-If a Statement of Capabilities is rejected, Materials Management must advise the supplier of the decision to reject their Statement of Capabilities and provide the reason for that decision.
+Supply Chain Management, with the cooperation and assistance of the Division, will review and assess the Statements of Capabilities received in response to the ACAN.
+If the ACAN process confirms that there is evidence of competition for the Goods, Services and Construction, a competitive Bidding process will be required.
+If a Statement of Capabilities is rejected, Supply Chain Management must advise the Supplier of the decision to reject their Statement of Capabilities and provide the reason for that decision.